backbencher00/my-starter-blog/content/blog/googleDeveloperChallenge/index.md

-#  The steps we took to test  our solution.  feedback points we received from people out your solution? *
+## Feedback points we received from people of our solution
 We have not tested our solution with the real audience because as of now this app still need time to come run but, we took a survey in  which we targeted three kind of audience, and we talked them and understand the problems and, I have also showed them our product.
 1. Migrated people / marginalize /people of economic weaker section